Tuesday, November 16, 2010

 To enhance your health, spirit and life balance, start today by getting in touch with your gratitude.

-2. It turns what we have into enough and it reflects good
+2. It turns what we have into enough and it reflects well

-3. Shift your attitude from denial into acceptance, chaos to
+3. Shift your attitude from denial or doubt into acceptance

 4. Appreciation for goodness in life and paves the path for